easegress-io/easegress/doc/developer-guide.md

 	// NOTE: The filter must call the next handler to satisfy the Chain of Responsibility Pattern. return ctx.CallNextHandler("")
 }
 ```

+`HeaderCounter` struct contains compulsory fields of type `*httppipeline.FilterSpec` and `*Spec`, mainly for configuring the filter.
+Fields `countMutex` and `count` are specific to this filter; the `Handle` function uses them to count the headers.
+Last but not least it's worth mentioning that `ctx.CallNextHandler` in the end of `Handle` is obligatory, even if the filter is designed to be the last filter of the Pipeline (chain of Filters), as it ensures that filters result is handled correctly.

 ### Register Filter to Pipeline